World Music, Jazz, Soul, Funk, Blues, Rock, & More

 Find Out More

-Go to the OK Jazz Podcast Archive page to find the track listings and show notes of each episode.
+Go to the OK Jazz Podcast Archive page to find the show notes, track listings and leave a comment.

 This is interview has been translated from the original Spanish.
 For more on The Warrior Women Of Afro-Peruvian Music album and project, check the Just Play website.
 The audience here in Japan might not be familiar with the complex history and ethnic composition of Peru.
 Can you tell us a little bit about your artistic career and what sharing Afro-Peruvian culture means to you?